 6 – Beware of the “Tier Groups”

 Beware that some parks have limitations on what selections can be made.
 For instance, at Hollywood Studios, you cannot select Toy Story Mania and Rock ‘n’ Roller Coaster.
 You can only pick one since they are in the same group.
-Here are the current groups at the Hollywood Studios and Epcot.
-There are no grouping restrictions at Animal Kingdom or Magic Kingdom.
+Here are the current groups at the Animal Kingdom, Hollywood Studios and Epcot.
+There is no grouping restrictions at Magic Kingdom.

-Group 1 (pick one from this group): Beauty and the Beast-Live on Stage, Fantasmic, Rock ‘n’ Roller Coaster Starring Aerosmith, The Great Movie Ride, Toy Story Midway Mania.
+Group 1 (pick one from this group): Beauty and the Beast-Live on Stage, Fantasmic, Rock ‘n’ Roller Coaster Starring Aerosmith, Toy Story Midway Mania.

 Group 2 (pick 2 from this group): Disney Junior-Live on Stage!, For the First Time in Forever: A Frozen Sing-Along Celebration, Indiana Jones Epic Stunt Spectacular!, Muppet*Vision 3D, Star Tours – The Adventures Continue, The Twilight Zone Tower of Terror, Voyage of the Little Mermaid.